joinmarket-webui/jamdocs/docs/interface/02-send.md

 # Send

-Use the 'Send' tab to send sats.
+Use the 'Send' tab to do a single collaborative transaction.

 ![](../assets/interface/send.png#only-dark)

 ![](../assets/interface/send-light.png#only-light)

-Click 'sweep' to empty a single jar, or use the [Sweep] tab to sweep all funds of your wallet to external addresses.
+Use the 'Sweep' button in the amount field to empty a single jar, or use the [Sweep tab][sweep] to sweep all non-frozen funds of your wallet to external addresses.

-[:octicons-arrow-right-24: Sweep][sweep]
+[:octicons-arrow-right-24: Earn][earn]

+[earn]: 03-earn.md
 [sweep]: 04-sweep.md